Rock Art of Namibia

 Day 0 - Windhoek

 Arrival to Windhoek.
 With the varied schedules from around the world, this day is just to allow for everyone to gather in Windhoek and have some rest after the long flights.
 There is not much to do and see in Windhoek, but for those who arrive early and have some time to spare, the National Museum (in the old German fort) and the downtown area with the Handcrafts Centre is within walking distance.
 We will stay overnight in the Pension Moni, a very pleasant small family-run hotel just to the south of the downtown area.
-We will als use this day to prepare the camper vehicles (if chosen) so we may make an early start the next day.
+We will have dinner at the Pepper Corn, a fine local style restaurant within walking distance from our accommodation at the nearby Maerua Mall.

-Day 1 - Windhoek - Spitzkoppe - Ameib Ranch
+Day 1 - Windhoek – Erongo Wilderness Lodge

-Ameib farm is located at the SE corner of the Erongo Mountains, and contains one of the most important (and largest) painted shelter in Namibia, Philipp Cave, named after the original owner of the farm.
-This shelter was also copied and published by Breuil, it takes a kilometre of walking on easy terrain to reach it fromthe car park.
+Ameib farm contains one of the most important (and largest) painted shelter in Namibia, Philipp Cave, named after the original owner of the farm.
+This shelter was also copied and published by Breuil, it takes a kilometre of walking on easy terrain to reach it from the car park.
 We will set out immediately after breakfast, we will be able to comfortably to the walk there and back during the morning with plenty of time at the cave.
-Not far, there is a faccinating landscape of granite boulders ("Bull's Party"), among which Scherz recorded a lesser site.
-There are several more sites scattered about the farm, "Jatow Grotte" near the campsite, and a dozen or so sites scattered about the foot of the Erongo to the North East of the farmhouse at a distance of 1-2 kilometres, which would make for a nice afternoon walk.
+After lunch and some rest we will return to the Northern part of the farm, to a fascinating landscape of granite boulders ("Bull's Party"), among which Scherz recorded several sites.

-Day 8 - Etemba - Omaruru - Uis
+Day 8 - Ameib - Spitzkoppe - Uis

 Day 9 - Brandberg, Tsisab Gorge